In the process of ratification

 • Prison treatment and resocialization.

-• Community participation and social action in persons deprived of liberty.
+• Community participation and social action in adolescents in conflict with the law.